ajaust/precice-parallel-solverdummies/README.md

 # Parallel solver dummy README

-This repository contains contains two solver dummies for the coupling library [preCICE](https://github.com/precice/precice) that can be executed in parallel.
+This repository currently contains two solver dummies for the coupling library [preCICE](https://github.com/precice/precice) that can be executed in parallel.
 The solver dummies can also be mixed with each other, i.e., each solver can play any role in the coupling!

+C++ solver dummy: `solverdummy-cpp-parallel.cpp` Python solver dummy: `solverdummy-python-parallel.py`

 ## Requirements